yusmiatiliau/brimeth/README.md

 ## Credits

-nf-core/brimeth was originally written by Cen and Chris Haakkart
+nf-core/brimeth was originally written by Yusmiati Liau and Christopher Haakkart

 ## Contributions and Support